-400+ Foods High in Lectins and Lectin-Free Food List [PDF]
+400+ Foods High in Lectins and Lectin-Free Diet [PDF List]

 Dieser Artikel basiert auf wissenschaftlichen Studien

-Therefore, plants have evolved to produce chemical compounds called lectins to ward off insects, microorganisms, and other predators (Dolan et al. 20101).
+Therefore, plants have evolved to produce chemicals called lectins to ward off insects, microorganisms like fungi, and other predators (Dolan et al. 20101).

 Accordingly, the concentration of these plant toxins is often exceptionally high in new pest-resistant crops (Macedo et al. 20152).

-Although people do not digest lectins, the sticky proteins can often sneak into the bloodstream via the gut.
+Although people do not digest lectins, these sticky proteins can sneak into the bloodstream via the gut.

 What Foods Are High in Lectins?

-You may have heard that people used to place tomatoes in front of the pantry to keep insects away.
+Seeds, grains, leaves, bark, and shells are the parts of plants where the highest concentrations of lectins hide.
+You may have heard that people placed tomatoes before the pantry to keep insects away.

 And with good reason.
 Tomatoes are among the foods highest in lectins.
 Hence, the concentration of lectins in the skin and seeds is exceptionally high.
 For example, these lectins can paralyze smaller insects.

-When an animal eats a plant, lectins contained in the seeds help to keep the seeds intact as they pass through the digestive tract of the predator.
+When an animal eats a plant, lectins in the seeds help keep them intact as they pass through the predator’s digestive tract.
 After the animal has excreted the seed, it ensures the survival of the plant’s species.

-However, lectins also bind to carbohydrates, especially to complex sugars (polysaccharides), in the body of the predator after it has eaten the plant.
+However, lectins also bind to carbohydrates, especially complex sugars (polysaccharides), in the predator’s body after it has eaten the plant.

 Accordingly, lectins target sugar molecules and attach themselves to them on the surface of the cells of other organisms, such as fungi, insects, and other animals.

-Nevertheless, humans are predators to many plants as well.
+Nevertheless, humans are predators of many plants as well.

 Since we are significantly larger than insects, the effects of lectins are usually not immediately noticeable.
 But they appear over more extended periods.